erco77/1a2-pic/rev-e/README-users-manual.txt

 4. ATTACHING A RING GENERATOR (IF YOU HAVE ONE)
 -----------------------------------------------

     This step is optional.
-Skip this step if:
+SKIP THIS STEP, if:

         > You don't have an external ring generator

-        > Intend to use "BUZZ RINGING" instead, or you have your own external ringer and don't want the 1A2 phones themselves to ring.
+        > You intend to use "BUZZ RINGING" instead, or you have your own external ringer and don't want the 1A2 phones themselves to ring.

     To configure a ring generator with the board, you can attach a 105VAC 20Hz-30Hz ring generator to enable bell ringing in the 1A2 phones on the Y/S wire pair.